MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/brandlist.md

 description: A data object for the BrandList.
 ---
 # BrandList Data Object - Campaign Management
 A data object for the BrandList.
+A brand list can be associated with a campaign as a shared entity (*SharedEntityType* = "BrandList").

 ## Syntax